d3x41/documentation-dev/md/faq/faq.md

 ```

 ---
-## How to change graphical interface ?
+## How to change graphical interface?

 ### To do what?
 The KDE, LXDE and XFCE interfaces arrived some time after the first versions, and migrating to a new graphical interface is not easy.